Developing your first npm library - Build, CI and Publish

 - Open repository setting, find

-, add new repository secret with copied token value, and name the secret asNPM_TOKEN
+security-Secrets and variables-Actions, add new repository secret with copied token value, and name the secret asNPM_TOKEN.

 Add @changesets/cli